Whole-House Reverse Osmosis Systems in Los Angeles

 - Various taste or odor contaminants

-Two or more filters may be installed in a series (one after the other), as is normally the case with sediment filters.
+Two or more water filters may be installed in a series (one after the other), as is normally the case with sediment filters.
 Sediment and chlorine filters are installed first on whole-house water filter systems because sediment can quickly clog other types of filters.
 Additional filters downstream may remove specific contaminants.

 When to Use a Whole-House RO System